cetic/honeypot/State Ot Art.md

 * The traffic analysis layer, which checks packets and their payloads as they enter and leave the honeynet.
 * The layer related to activity on the system (system calls, modified files, attacker's keystroke, etc).

-Data collection: Means necessary and used to guarantee the safe transfer of data collected by honeypots to a centralized point
+Data collection: Means necessary and used to guarantee the safe transfer of data collected by honeypots to a centralized point.

 ## Type of attacks